CDAT/cdms/docs/source/manual/cdms_2.rst

     ,,"In ``(a)-(c)`` and (f), negative numbers are treated as offsets from the end of that dimension, as in normal Python indexing."
     ,,"String ``typecode()`` The Numpy datatype identifier."

-Example Get a region of data.
+Example Get a Region of Data.
 -----------------------------

 Variable ta is a function of (time, latitude, longitude).
 Read data